technoon-org/technoon.org/ainoon/lesson_2/tutorial.md

 * We can customise the **Instructions** to the chatbot:
   * Every time a message is sent to the chatbot, the instructions will be included in the prompt to the underlying model.
-  * You can choose from
+  * You can choose from a list of predefined instructions
     * e.g. "Customer Service Agent"
   * Or write your own!
 Include instructions like:
     * Some services might refer to these as a **role** or **persona**